magenta-cuda/alt-w3tc-minify/README.md

 After unsuccessfully trying to get JavaScript minification using the "YUI Compressor" to work I read the source code and found a very serious coding problem.
 Errors from the "YUI Compressor" are not handled correctly.
-(When the minifier fails W3TC returns a HTML error message.
+(When the minifier fails W3TC returns a HTML error message (or a HTTP 500 response depending on configuration settings).
 See Minify_MinifiedFileRequestHandler::finish_with_error() in the file ".../w3-total-cache/Minify_MinifiedFileRequestHandler.php".
 However, instead it would be better to return the uncompressed source so that the web page would still work.)